Schwerin – Ludwigslust-Parchim I – Nordwestmecklenburg I: History

 Schwerin – Ludwigslust-Parchim I – Nordwestmecklenburg I was created in 2002, then known as Schwerin – Ludwigslust.
 It contained parts of the abolished constituencies of Schwerin – Hagenow and Güstrow – Sternberg – Lübz – Parchim – Ludwigslust.
 Until 2013, it was constituency 13 in the numbering system.
 Originally, it comprised the independent city of Schwerin and the now-abolished district of Ludwigslust.
 In the 2013 election, it was expanded to include the Ämter of Gadebusch, Lützow-Lübstorf, Rehna, and Schönberger Land from the Nordwestmecklenburg district; it also acquired its current name and constituency number.

 Members

 The constituency was held by the Social Democratic Party (SPD) from its creation in 2002 until 2009, during which time it was represented by Hans-Joachim Hacker.
 It was won by the Christian Democratic Union (CDU) in 2009, and represented by Dietrich Monstadt.
 He was re-elected in 2013 and 2017.
-Reem Alabali-Radovan won the constituency for the SPD in 2021.
+Reem Alabali-Radovan won the constituency for the SPD in 2021 and Leif-Erik Holm won the constituency for the AfD in 2025.